odubno/gauss-naive-bayes/README.md

 ## Train

-Use the grouped classes and for each class calculate the (mean, standard deviation) combination of each feature.
+Using the grouped classes, calculate the (mean, standard deviation) combination for each feature.
-The mean and standard deviation will be used when calculating the Normal Probability for each feature.

 <details>
   <summary>Click to expand train().</summary>